Homeownership Statistics (2024)

 Key Findings

-The homeowner vacancy rate remained at 0.9% in the fourth quarter of 2023, statistically unchanged from the fourth quarter of 2022 and 2023.
+- The homeowner vacancy rate was at 1.0% in the third quarter of 2024, higher than the rate of 0.8% in the third quarter of 2023.

-West Virginia, Delaware, Michigan, Vermont, and Wyoming were the top five states with the highest homeownership rates in 2023.
+- West Virginia, Delaware, Maine, Mississippi, and Wyoming had the highest homeownership rates in 2023.

-Washington, D.C., New York, California, New Jersey, and Nevada had the lowest homeownership rates in 2023.
+- Washington, D.C., New York, California, Nevada, and Hawaii had the lowest homeownership rates in 2023.

 Homeownership in the United States

-The annual 2023 National Association of Realtors (NAR) Profile of Home Buyers and Sellers survey revealed the following insights:
+The annual 2024 National Association of Realtors (NAR) Profile of Home Buyers and Sellers showed that only 15% of homes purchased were new, with detached single-family homes continuing to be the most common type of home purchased at 75% of total available inventory.
+The NAR survey also revealed the following insights:

 A majority of Americans, including more than 50% of white adults, Black adults, Hispanic adults, Republicans, and adults older than 30, would prefer to live in a larger house spread out from neighbors and several miles from local amenities, according to a Pew Research Center April 2023 survey.
 Most Asian adults, Democrats, and adults under 30 prefer the opposite.